treetrnk/blog/_posts/2016-06-20-fate-without-a-gm.md

 I recently played in a game where we did not have a GM.
 You can find the play report [here]({{site.baseurl}}/2016/06/16/gmless-goblin-one-shot.html).
-I wrote up some rules hacked together from other GMless systems I have read, and it went suprisingly well.
+I wrote up some rules hacked together from other GMless systems I have read, and it went surprisingly well.
 The other two players and I really enjoyed the game, so I thought I would post them online for others to critique and improve upon. <!--more--> Below is a link to the [google doc write up](https://docs.google.com/document/d/1ColkZw-N6vt5IBpghQEYLDW9JDnAPcHxZ6euhDlVJaY/edit?usp=sharing)